tonethar/IGME-330-Master/notes/HW-canvas-life.md

 ## IV.
 Instructions

+- The overall app structure is:
+  - **life-HW.html** will contain the HTML/CSS and HTML elements
+  - **Lifeworld.js** will contain all of the JS *code/logic* for the Life sim - ex. setting up the 2D arrays, counting up all of the neighbors for each cell to determine if they are dead or alive, loading patterns and so on
+  - **Lifeworld.js** will contain all of the JS code for *drawing* the Life sim into the canvas element.
+It will also be responsible for the UI (Play, Pause, Restart Sim etc)

 1) Go ahead and create all of the above files and then preview them in a web browser.
 You should see a black 600 x 400 rectangle in the browser window.

 2) Add the following to **Lifeworld.js**:

 ![screenshot](_images/HW-canvas-life-1.jpg)

+- above, we can see that a 2D array has been created, and that there is code to loop though this array and randomly place 0's and 1's in it

 3) In **main.js**, add the following to `init()`